Jaorow/old-gold/README.md

 ### Front End logic
 - [x] Demonstration of complex FE logic

-asuming Front end logic is coding logic in your front end app i compleated this function by having a function that calculates the amount you have made of a set amount of gold
+asuming Front end logic is coding logic in your front end app i compleated this  by having a function that calculates the amount you have made of a set amount of gold.
 ![price](img/function_price.png)